deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Hey!"
 Xiù objected, faintly appalled at herself for still caring about the difference right now.

-"…Alright, two Americans and one Canadian."
+"...Alright, two Americans and one Canadian."

 *"Three humans?
 Jackpot!
 You all okay in there?"*